George Church: Cryptocurrency Will Boost Genome Sequencing

 Today, human genome sequencing costs less than $1000, and in a few years, it’s believed to drop below $100.
 Very few people have had their genome sequenced, partly because of concerns about privacy and genetic discrimination, but also because of costs, and this is the key motivation behind Nebula, according to Grishin.

-In a whitepaper published yesterday, Church and his colleagues reason that the sequencing price-drop will make personal genome sequencing widely adopted, enabling better diagnosis, disease prevention, and personalised therapies, the company says in a whitepaper published yesterday.
+In a whitepaper published yesterday, Church and his colleagues reason that the sequencing price-drop will make personal genome sequencing widely adopted, enabling better diagnosis, disease prevention, and personalised therapies.

 If this genomic data is shared with researchers, the causes of many diseases will be identified and new drugs will be developed, creating a genomic data market worth millions of dollars.